tramhao/termusic/README.md

 ```
 make cover
 ```
-If you need both mpris and cover, you can:
+If you need both mpris and cover(and also yt-dlp), you can:
 ```
 make full
 ```